TAKE THE COURSE!

 If you require larger amounts of bonsai soil, you can buy the ingredients in bulk which you can sift and mix as needed.

 Crushed Quartzite is available in a 50 lb. bag from feed mills that supply Turkey grit to poultry farmers.
-Also called Cherrystone.
+Cherrystone Brand has the least amount of dust.

-Turface is available in a 50 lb. bag from I.C.E Marketing on Mission Ave.
+Turface is available in a 50 lb. bag from I.C.E Marketing on Keewatin Street.
 Ask for Turface MVP to get the correct particle size.

-Bark chips are available from Shelmerdine Garden Centre and come in a two cubic foot bag called Mini Bark.
-One bag of Mini Bark will yield only 20% of its volume in the correct particle size.
+Bark chips are available from garden centres and come in a two cubic foot bag called Mini Bark Mulch.
+One bag of Mini Bark will yield less than 20% of its volume in the correct particle size.
 Be prepared for a lot of sifting.

 1/3 crushed quartzite (turkey grit, no. 2 medium) provides ballast and helps to develop fine roots by providing hard, sharp points for the roots to grow around.